Digital Marketing Strategy Plan for XXL Recruitment/ Talent Acquisition.

 We need to market our recruiting business to two groups: potential clients (employers) and potential candidates (employees).
 These two groups must know about the agency so that we can generate more job orders, candidates, and income.

 We have to create a recruitment agency digital marketing strategy plan to reach these two groups.
 Below are marketing ideas for the recruitment agency.
 Each strategy can be used for both groups.

-Before making a marketing plan.
+Before making a digital marketing strategy plan.

-Marketing strategies for recruiting agencies.
+Digital Marketing Strategies for a recruiting agency.